HOLIDAY LETS & SERVICED ACCOMMODATION

 This package offers to advertise your Let/SA as mentioned above to the level you require, as well as dealing with enquiries and taking bookings that come through us.
 We can also add an availability calendar to your listing if you wish.

-You would still be required to manage your own Let/SA and we would take a small commission from any booking that would come through us.
+You would still be required to manage your own Let/SA and we would take a small commission from any booking that would come through us either from yourself or charged directly to the guests depending on what you would prefer.
 All our packages are bespoke just ask for a quote on what you require and if you would like to include any extras.

 Our Advertising only service is designed for owners that wish to fully manage everything themselves or have a managing agent in place, but need a bit of extra help with the advertising of the Let/SA.